shiliu0114/TDMAR-Net/README.md

 <p align="center">
   <img src="assets/5.png" alt="Schematic of the high pass filtering and denoising process." width="800">
   <br>
   <em>Figure 5: Schematic of the high pass filtering and denoising process.
-The input image x undergoes Fourier transform and frequency separation, where the high frequency component xhigh is denoised by a neural network fθ.
+The input image x undergoes Fourier transform and frequency separation, where the high frequency component xhigh is denoised by a neural network fθ.
 The denoised output is fused with the retained low frequency component to obtain the prior image xprior, preserving image fidelity while reducing metal artifacts.</em>
 </p>

 ## Results